a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 + ``{site}`` - The current site instance (only available in frontend)
 + ``{tsSetup}`` - TypoScript setup of the current page (only available in frontend)

+Container templates are different: they receive ``{dces}``, an array of DCE instances, and do not receive ``{dce}``.

 Famous view helper
 ++++++++++++++++++

 This group lists often used view helpers provided by Fluid itself.
-Detailed information about the Fluid view helper you will find in the official `TYPO3 documentation <http://docs.typo3.org/flow/TYPO3FlowDocumentation/stable/TheDefinitiveGuide/PartV/FluidViewHelperReference.html>`_
+Detailed information about Fluid ViewHelpers is available in the official `TYPO3 Fluid ViewHelper Reference <https://docs.typo3.org/other/typo3/view-helper-reference/main/en-us/>`_.

 * f:count
 * f:debug